Troop1610/troop1610.github.io/derby.md

 if required.
 (The check-in scale is the final authority on car weight, no matter what your scale at home says.)

-The following items will be provided to Scouts at check-in:
+The following items will be provided to Scouts in advance:
 - 2.2oz Wheel Kit
 - 0.45oz 6x16 Nib Car Base
+- extra LEGO pieces

 ![LEGO Kit](/public/content/images/lego-kit.jpg)